Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 LAANC Coverage

-LAANC available at 726 airports nationwide.
-Boise Airport (BOI) is Class C airspace requiring LAANC authorization.
-Near-real-time requests available through approved UAS Service Providers (DJI Fly, Aloft, AirHub, UASidekick, Avision, AutoPylot, Airspace Link).
+LAANC (Low Altitude Authorization and Notification Capability) is available at 726 airports nationwide.
+Boise Air Terminal (BOI) is Class C airspace with LAANC coverage available through DJI Fly, Aloft, UASidekick, AirHub, and other FAA-approved LAANC service providers.

 Major Airports